artgenexyz/webflow-nft-components/README.md

 If you can't set an ID, you can set a button URL as `mint-button` or `https://<your-website-url>/#mint-button`

 7. You're done 🎉

+### Custom smart contract requirements

+If you are using Webflow widget with a contract not deployed via [https://app.buildship.xyz](https://app.buildship.xyz), it has to be:
+- verified on Etherscan
+- public `price` method outputting price in wei.
+It could be named `price`, `cost` or `getPrice`
+- public `mint` method accepting `nTokens` as parameter.
+Alternative names: `mint`, `mintNFT` or `publicMint`

+If your contract doesn't fit the requirements, you can fork this repo and open a PR.
+Vercel will automatically deploy and build your PR and you'll be able to use the changed version.

+Here's the file that handles `price` and `mint`: [src/mint/web3.js](src/mint/web3.js)

 ### Example for testing